-We offer 14 different programs serving those recovering from addiction.
+We offer many different programs serving those recovering from addiction.

 Alcoholics Anonymous (AA)